The revolt of the Christian home-schoolers

 Like all rebellions, this one had come with consequences.
 Their decision to send Aimee to the neighborhood elementary school — a test run to see how it might work for their other kids — had contributed to a bitter rift with their own parents, who couldn’t understand their embrace of an education system they had been raised to abhor.
 And it had led Christina, who until that summer day had home-schooled all of their children, into an existential crisis.

-“I never imagined sending you to the local elementary school instead of learning and growing together at home,” she wrote later that day in a Facebook post addressed to her daughter.
+“I never imagined sending you to the local elementary school instead of learning and growing together at home,” she wrote later that day in an Instagram post addressed to her daughter.
 “But life has a way of undoing our best laid plans and throwing us curveballs.”

 And she did not describe what happened after their daughter vanished into a building they had been taught no child should ever enter.
 On that first day of school — first not just for one girl but for two generations of a family — the Bealls walked back to their SUV, and as Aaron started the car, Christina began to cry.